Key features

 Know appropriate management of common arrhythmias in the fetus and newborn

-infant and understand the potential complications or adverse effects of approaches and drugs used
+infant and understand the potential complications or adverse effects of approaches and drugs used.

 Shock